HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 Sustainability

 We work with partners and suppliers to reduce waste, encourage recycling and promote sustainable travel.
+Here's how you can help us keep this event greener.

 Keeping Everyone Safe